FTC5143/coyote/readme.md

 - [ ] Implementation examples, and sample code
 - [x] Markers, (commands that run when points are passed)
 - [x] Easy linked and heavily customizable path building syntax
-- [ ] Adaptable settings for curve points and segments
+- [x] Adaptable settings for curve points and segments
 - [x] Continuous integration
 - [ ] Unit tests in the CI

-## Possible Features

-These are features that could possibly be implemented but are not planned on

-- [ ] Motion profiling
-- [ ] Easy path planning GUI
-- [ ] Odometry localization math
-- [ ] Visual integration with dashboards such as [FTC Dashboard](https://github.com/acmerobotics/ftc-dashboard)
-- [ ] An actual dev team (ha)

 ## Contributing